timmalstead/custom_portfolio/notes.md

 //THEMES

+//would a thin font server you better on splash page?

 //dynamic favicons
 //nice bright grad as an option? different colors for footer?
 //svgs for routes
+//fix outlines on html and css icon text
+//save colors to local storage
+//break into smaller components?

 //maybe have an intro component?